 Aberdeen City and Aberdeenshire Archives hold several types of records relating to Aberdeen City.
 The documents range from charters, minutes and accounts, to maps, plans and photographs.
 Originally, their function was of a practical and administrative nature but many records now constitute a valuable source for the study of all aspects of Aberdeen’s history.

-The Archives hold the finest and most complete collection of medieval and early modern burgh records in Scotland.
-The centre of this collection is an unrivalled series of council registers - or minutes - which date from 1398.
+Aberdeen has the finest and most complete collection of medieval and early modern burgh records in Scotland.
+The centre of this collection is an unrivalled series of council registers - or minutes - which date from 1398 and have been enscribed UK Register of Important Documentary Heritage, part of the UNESCO UK Memory of the World programme.
 These records chronicle the political, social and economic life of the royal burgh.
 The burgh records include: